sonalisingh3070/Credit_Card_Financial_Report/README.md

-# Credit_Card_Financial_Report
+# Credit_Card_Financial_Dashboard
-## Power BI Dashboard
+  Credit card Transaction and Customer Dashboard using Power BI
+## Project Objective:
- Project Objective: To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends,enabling     stakeholders to monitor and analyze credit card operations effectively.
+  To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends,enabling     stakeholders to    monitor and analyze credit card operations effectively.
 ## Steps involved:
  - Extracted data in Excel/CSV.
  - Cleaned and standardised the data